hypothesis/report/README.md

 The internal global reporting product for Hypothesis

-Used for internal purposes only.

-## Setting up Your report Development Environment
+## Setting up Your Report Development Environment

 First you'll need to install: